rawliving-germany/magento_shopware_redirects/README.md

   * Adobe Magento Catalog URL documentation: https://docs.magento.com/user-guide/catalog/catalog-urls.html
-  * In case you forgot, 302 redirects are temporary (safe to try), while 301 redirects (permament) will make your browser not hitting the original URL ever again.
+  * In case you forgot, 302 redirects are temporary (safe to try), while 301 redirects (permanent) will make your browser not hitting the original URL ever again.
   * using connection strings might make db conf easier: `DATABASE_URL=mysql2://sql_user:sql_pass@sql_host_name:port/sql_db_name?option1=value1&option2=value2`.
+  * Delegation and Forwardable is discussed here: https://blog.appsignal.com/2019/04/30/ruby-magic-hidden-gems-delegator-forwardable.html

 #### Memstore

 A stupid multi-index memory store is implemented in [lib/memstore.rb](lib/memstore.rb) .
+Some basic tests included in `test/`.

+The idea is to keep hashtables that allow quick access to objects by attribute, thinks of half-memoized `objects.select{|obj| obj.attribute = attribute_value}`.
+Alternative would be an external dependency and e.g. an in-memory sqlite3 or berkely-db.

 ### Database